TheHolyWaffle/League-of-Legends-XMPP-Chat-Library/README.md

 **Download**

-- Standalone Jar: download the latest release [here](https://github.com/TheHolyWaffle/League-of-Legends-XMPP-Chat-Library/tree/mvn-repo/com/github/theholywaffle/lolchatapi).
+- Standalone Jar:
+Find the latest release [here](https://github.com/TheHolyWaffle/League-of-Legends-XMPP-Chat-Library/tree/mvn-repo/com/github/theholywaffle/lolchatapi).
 Download the `lolchatapi-<version>-with-dependencies.jar` and add it to the buildpath of your project.

 OR

+- Maven:
-- Maven: add the following to your pom.xml
+Add the following to your pom.xml

 ```xml
 <project>